Jason Isbell: The 400 Unit

 The band's name comes from the 400 Unit, a colloquial name for the psychiatric ward of Eliza Coffee Memorial Hospital in Florence, Alabama.
 It was originally called the 400 Unit because it was in a separate building from the main three-story hospital.
 After renovation in the 1980s, the ward was renamed as the Behavioral Health Center, also known as 1st North, and is located on the hospital's first floor.

-Jason Isbell and The 400 Unit's eponymous album was released on February 17, 2009, on Lightning Rod Records.
+Jason Isbell and the 400 Unit's eponymous album was released on February 17, 2009, on Lightning Rod Records.
 Jason Isbell and The 400 Unit was Isbell's second solo release and his first release with The 400 Unit.
 Matt Pence of Centro-Matic co-produced and engineered the record, as well as playing drums on the record.

-Isbell and the 400 Unit released their second album, Here We Rest, on April 12, 2011, on Lightning Rod Records.
-The album was produced and recorded by the band.
+The band released their self-recorded and produced second album, Here We Rest, on April 12, 2011, on Lightning Rod Records.
 The song "Alabama Pines" was named Song of the Year at the 2012 Americana Music Awards.

-On March 13, 2017, Isbell announced a new album with the 400 Unit, The Nashville Sound.
-The album was released on June 16, 2017.
-Isbell and the band won the Grammy Award for Best Americana Album and Isbell won Grammy Award for Best American Roots Song at the 60th ceremony.
+On March 13, 2017, Isbell announced a new album with the 400 Unit, The Nashville Sound, which released in June of that year.
+The album was a critical success, with Isbell and the band winning the Grammy Award for Best Americana Album and Isbell capturing the Grammy Award for Best American Roots Song at the 60th Annual Grammy Awards.
 In October 2017, Isbell was announced to be the official artist-in-residence at the Country Music Hall of Fame and Museum.
-He made a guest appearance on John Prine's 2018 album The Tree of Forgiveness.
-Isbell contributed the ballad "Maybe It's Time" to the soundtrack of the 2018 film A Star Is Born, where it was performed by actor Bradley Cooper's character, Jackson Maine.
+The following year he made a guest appearance on John Prine's album The Tree of Forgiveness.
+Isbell also contributed the ballad "Maybe It's Time" to the soundtrack of the 2018 film A Star Is Born, where it was performed by actor Bradley Cooper's character, Jackson Maine.